Aejohnso/Springboard/README.md

 # Springboard

 This repository houses all code, data, and files related to my work in the Springboard Data Science Career Track bootcamp.
 The following acts as a table of contents for the whole repository with links to the respective works.
-Expected completion date: May 20, 2019.
+Completion date: May 4, 2019.

 ## [Capstone #1](https://github.com/Aejohnso/Springboard/tree/master/Capstone_1_Project): Predicting Airbnb User Bookings with Supervised Machine Learning
 Airbnb user data was collected, cleaned, explored, and ultimately used to train a random forest classifier to predict if a user will make a booking or not.
 This predictive model may be useful to Airbnb in order to pick out which users need a little extra incentive to get them to make their first booking.
 The final metric of interest, the ROC AUC, was 0.76.